CompPhysics/QuantumComputingLectures/README.md

 # Quantum Computing Lectures for  Nano and Quantum Workshop, Cali, Colombia, December 4-8, 2023

+The websiate for this set of lectures is https://github.com/CompPhysics/QuantumComputingLectures.
+Feel free to navigate the different folders and use as you like.

 The aim of this set of lectures is to demonstrate how we can use quantum computing to find for example the eigenvalues and eigenstates of quantum mechanical many-body systems.
 After having introduced some